 People who kill time kill themselves.

 As founders, this is our life, this is our path and we will pursue it with excellence.
 As soon as we stop taking this personally, we have already lost.
-We will get mad when you tell us we are wrong, when what we are doing does not make sense, or if you fundamentally disagree with our vision.
+We will get mad when you tell us we are wrong, that what we are doing does not make sense, or if you fundamentally disagree with our vision.

 We care deeply about what we are doing.

 It drives us out of bed and it propels us over the sea of rejections we receive at breakfast, lunch, and dinner.
 It makes us laugh at the fact that only 18% of first-time founders launch profitable businesses.
-And, ultimately, it makes us so committed, so dedicated and so willing to give every cell we have in our bodies to build a product that will allow users to take control of their mental health, have a positive relationship with their workplace, and be better people for themselves, their families and the world around them.
+And, ultimately, it makes us so committed, so dedicated and so willing to give every cell in our bodies to build a product that will allow users to take control of their mental health, have a positive relationship with their workplace, and be better people for themselves, their families and the world around them.

 So yes, we take this personally.